RTT (Round Trip Delay)¶

 - For each metric, you can easily switch from a bar to a timeseries representation

-- Click on any column name to sort by the corresponding values (ascending or descending):
+You can click on any column name to sort by the corresponding values (ascending or descending).

-Finally, the end-to-end RTT value is provided in the "Path Performance" section as a timeseries graph:
+Finally, the latency value is provided in the "Path Performance" section as a timeseries graph: